yijongkuk/RV_Addin/README.md

 ## Usage

 After installing, launch Revit and run the `ProjectSetupAddin` command from the Add-Ins tab.
-The current implementation simply sets example values.
-Extend the `Execute` method to configure the project based on your site data.
+You will be prompted for level and grid parameters.
+The add-in creates the requested number of levels and grids using the spacing provided.